-Whether you're in a long-term relationship with veganism or just a casual flirtation, these nine plant-based takes on traditional dishes will blow your mind.
-We have mashed potatoes, green bean casserole, roasted veggies, pumpkin pie, and even stuffing and gravy—and it's all 100% plant-based, totally delicious, and good for you (well, some of it, anyway).
+Whether you're in a long-term relationship with veganism or just a casual flirtation, these plant-based takes on traditional dishes will blow your mind.
+We have mashed potatoes, green bean casserole, roasted veggies, pumpkin pie, and even stuffing and gravy—and it's all 100 percent plant-based, totally delicious, and good for you (well, some of it, anyway).

 Looking for vegan Thanksgiving recipes that even carnivores will love?
 Keep scrolling for nine vegan versions of your favorite Thanksgiving recipes!

 Your family might not understand the concept of a turkey-free Thanksgiving yet, but we guarantee this plant-based meatloaf by Connoisseurus Veg makes a scrumptious substitute.
 Roasted chickpeas and a delicious maple glaze make this main dish hearty, protein-rich, and festive.

 The only specialty ingredients this requires are vegan Worcestershire sauce and liquid smoke, but they're both available on Amazon.

 Most cranberry sauce is already vegan, but this spicy, savory version by Fat Free Vegan shows how much fun you can have with plant foods.
 Fresh jalapeño peppers give the recipe a unique zing.
 Plus, it contains an ingredient called capsaicin, which is an anti-inflammatory and shown to help with weight loss, especially in the tummy area.

 Oh My Veggies' fresh, plant-based take on a classic dish puts Grandma's green bean casserole to shame.
 (Sorry, Grandma.
 It's true!)

 Instead of canned cream of mushroom soup and processed French, fried onions, this recipe offers straightforward ways to make both from scratch.
 Soy milk makes a rich yet healthful substitute for cream—we promise no one will be able to tell the difference!